Pursuant to Rule 4(b) of the Rules Governing the Admission, Practice, Peer Review, and Discipline of Attorneys:

-(b) Appearance Pro Hac Vice
+(b) Appearance Pro Hac Vice.

-Southern District of Florida may, upon written application filed by counsel admitted to practice in this District, be permitted to appear and participate in a particular case.
-A certification that the applicant has studied the Local Rules shall accompany the application together with such appearance fee as may be required by administrative order.
+(1) An attorney who is a member in good standing of the bar of any United States Court, or of the highest Court of any State or Territory or Insular Possession of the United States, but is not admitted to practice in the Southern District of Florida may, upon submission of a pro hac vice motion filed and served by co-counsel admitted to practice in this District, be permitted to appear and participate in a particular case.
+A certification that the applicant has studied the Local Rules shall accompany the pro hac vice motion together with such appearance fee as may be required by administrative order.
 If permission to appear pro hac vice is granted, such appearance shall not constitute formal admission or authorize the attorney to file documents via CM/ECF.

 (2) Lawyers who are not members of the bar of this Court shall not be permitted to engage in general practice in this District.
-For purposes of this rule, more than three appearances within a 365-day period in separate representations before the Courts of this District shall be presumed to be a “general practice.”
+For purposes of this rule, the filing of more than three motions to appear pro hac vice within a 365-day period in separate representations before the Courts of this District shall be presumed to be a “general practice.”
 Upon written motion and for good cause shown the Court may waive or modify this prohibition.

 Effective December 1, 1994.
 Amended effective Jan.
-1, 1996; April 15, 2007; April 15, 2010; December 1, 2014; December 1, 2015; December 1, 2017.
+1, 1996; April 15, 2007; April 15, 2010; December 1, 2014; December 1, 2015; December 1, 2017; December 3, 2018.

 A sample motion is located on our website [https://www.flsd.uscourts.gov/pro-hac-vice-appearance ].